Morombe: Baobab d'Andombiro

 The largest baobab in this world is found in the village of Belintsaka, 23 km from Morombe.
 It has a circumference of almost 28 m.

 There are more than 6000 adult baobabs alone in the forest of Andombiry of which 30 specimen are very large, with a circumference of more than 20 m.

 Climate

 Morombe has a hot semi-arid climate (Köppen BSh) with a short and highly variable wet season in January and February.
 These two months account for about 70 percent of an annual rainfall that averages around 450 mm, although during the 2000 floods that amount fell in just 36 hours.
+On February 8, 1941, an extremely severe wind event later confirmed to have been a strong tornado, leveled the entire town.